ircam-ismm/webaudio-tutorials/basics/web-audio-api-introduction.md

 <!-- ## Hands-on -->

-Now that we seen some of the basic principles of the Web Audio API, let's continue with creating a small project that will playback an audio file using the Web Audio API.
+Now that we have seen some of the basic principles of the Web Audio API, let's continue with creating a small project that will playback an audio file using the Web Audio API.